 These are merely suggestions for the best animal encounter that will be enjoyed by all.
-Again, I state, we are flexible and will make every effort to meet your needs.
+Again, I state, I am flexible and will make every effort to meet your needs.

 All guests should be invited to arrive at least an hour before the scheduled start time of the Lizard Wizard show.
 I highly recommend 90 minutes, some parents will be 30 minutes late.
 This is sufficient time that guarantees your party guests will socialize, run around, snack or eat a meal.
 Children are not allowed to eat while petting animals or over the tarp and sheet.

 This is especially important for younger children with shorter attention spans.
 Each child is an individual.
 For a particular 2 year old, the show lasted 2 hours with only 5 friends.
 Other 8 year olds will last 30 minutes before they want to jump in the fun jump.
 On average, most children will be engrossed and spell bound.
 No child wants to sit down as soon as they arrive to a party.
 They are excited to play with their friends.

 The focus will be on the safety of the animals being shared and your birthday child's enjoyment.
 Younger toddlers and babies roaming around, or touching the containers of animals behind the presenter will be another adult's responsibility.
 Containers are for the protection of the animals and are not meant to be touched.

 It takes two trips to the car to unload all of the critters.
 This means that half of them are still in the car while out of sight.
 For this reason we need a close, safe, and reserved parking spot.
 Especially at public parks and very hot days.
 Or one adult volunteer to wheel in the other set of animals.
 While the animals are on wheels, they are 3' wide.
 Please consider this for driveway parking where your car is also parked.
-We cannot illegally park even with your permission.
-Our vehicle cannot be on the sidewalk, blocking your driveway, or near a fire hydrant.
-We don't have off-road wheels on the carriers.
+I cannot illegally park even with your permission.
+The vehicle cannot be on the sidewalk, blocking your driveway, or near a fire hydrant.
+I don't have off-road wheels on the carriers.